bilal-chughtai/cuplc_site/_posts/2025-10-22-varsity-qualifier-2025.md

 Closing date for entries: 17th November 2025

+No weight class changes will be accepted after this date.

 ## Volunteer

 If you'd like to help out as a volunteer (e.g. spotter, loader, judge) please get in touch: